matteoawi/rasp-camera-yolov8-coral/README.md

 # rasp-camera-yolov8-coral
-Setup instructions for running YOLOv8 on Raspberry Pi 4 with Coral USB at 75 FPS
+Setup instructions for running YOLOv8 with COCO on Raspberry Pi 4 with Coral USB at 75 FPS

 ## Running YOLOv8 at 75 FPS on Raspberry Pi 4 with Google Coral Edge TPU